MikeHigginbottom/infosec-starter-kit/bind.md

 # Bind
-- BIND stands for Berkeley Internet Name Domain and is an implementation of DNS. [^1] #glossary
+- BIND stands for Berkeley Internet Name Daemon and is an implementation of DNS. [^1] #glossary

 - [DNS Server](dns-server.md)
 ## My Notes